-Spanning many major art movements, the latest QAGOMA Library display — Sleevage: Collaborations between art and music — celebrates the unique and accessible art form of album sleeve art.
+Spanning many major art movements — Sleevage: Collaborations between art and music — celebrates the unique and accessible art form of album sleeve art from the QAGOMA Library.

 Creating a unified package of complex and intuitive meanings, these rich and imaginative miniature canvases have provided visual artists with populist exposure, and musicians the intellectual cachet that comes with being affiliated with such major artists as Andy Warhol, Garry Winogrand, Nobuyoshi Araki, Tony Clarke, Sol Lewitt, Robert Rauschenberg, Yoshitomo Nara, and many others.

 Drawn from the Library’s collection gifted by Queensland artist Scott Redford and those in my personal collection, explore my Top 5 favourite art/music collaborations and visit us for Record Store Day on 12 June.

 #5 Bridget Riley — ‘The Faust Tapes’ by Faust (1973)

 Expansive and mind-altering German experimentalists Faust’s 1973 album, The Faust Tapes, featured Bridget Riley’s painting Crest 1964 on the reverse without any explanation.
 Flooding the brain with rhythm, repetition and pattern, the use of Riley’s monochromatic curves induced the same sensations brought on by psychotropic drugs — much to the delight of those wanting to space out.
 Bemused to see her work sought out by those interested in psychedelics, Riley remarked:

 I was surprised to be seen as a sort of representative of an aspect of the psychedelic culture.
 It was a collision between my intentions as an artist and the cultural context in which I found myself.
 I remember being told as though it was some sort of compliment that it was the greatest kick to go down and smoke in front of my painting.1